 I’ve had a lot of people asking about these cinnamon buns on Instagram, and so I’m finally delivering with a recipe.
-This cinnamon roll recipe is adapted from my book but made a bit different: I’ve baked them in mini soufflé pans from Mauviel.
+This cinnamon buns recipe is adapted from my book (affiliate link) but made a bit different: I’ve baked them in mini soufflé pans from Mauviel.
 I am really happy with how they turned out – the pans held the dough’s shape nicely, and pushed the buns up to be extra tall.
 The soufflé pans also help caramelize the sides of the buns while keeping the center tender, and this, in my humble opinion, makes them absolutely perfect.
 I have a few other recipes coming that involve these pans, and will try to get them up this next week.

 You have to understand,

 that no one puts their children in a boat

 unless the water is safer than the land

 I read Warsan Shire‘s poem, Home this week.
 I think it is an important read.
 I also just discovered the work of Joya Logue, and love her watercolors.
 This particular picture strikes a chord with me, and I have seen it paired with Shire’s poem quite a few times on Instagram the last day or two.
 As my children are home for summer break and we have the leisure to spend our days together reading and swimming and baking and being, I find my mind drawn constantly to those families that have been separated from one another.
 I can’t imagine how terrifying it would be to not know where my children were, and not sure if I would ever find them again.
 People are not statistics.
 Families Belong Together.